wesleywerner/aliverl/spec.md

 1. "locked terminal actions":
     * **on finger**: _give=dialogue=foo storyline_

-# Game stories
+# Story definition format

 Stories are campaigns the player can enjoy.
 They consist of multiple levels with story dialogue.
 Each story defines it's own tileset and character stats.

-Each story lives in the "_data/stories/< story name >/_" directory, this definition file is named "_story.py_".
+Each story lives in the `data/stories/< story name >/` directory, this definition file is named `story.py`.
 Story files use valid python syntax.

-## Story definition

-This describes what values can be defined in the story definition.
+Here is the format of what can be defined in the story definition.

 ### blocklists